redpandaathome/photo-organizer/README.md

 # photo-organizer

-This project started to organize image files better *- I take a lot of screenshot and my desktop gets messy easily🤦🏻‍♀️*
+This project started to organize image files better *- I take a lot of screenshots and my desktop gets messy easily🤦🏻‍♀️*

 There are 3 ways so far
 ***
 ## 1. Ellie's way

-Ellie organizes all her photos every month before uploading to google photo
+Ellie organizes all her photos every month before uploading them to google photo
 Her way is simple
 - All the screenshots with .png or .aae extension -> screenshot folder
-- All video file with .mp4 or .mov -> video folder
+- All video files with .mp4 or .mov -> video folder
 - When you edit an original photo titled "IMG_1234", it will make a new file titled "IMG_E1234".
-Then We want to keep edited one and put original one to duplicated folder.
+Then we want to keep the edited one and put the original one in a duplicated folder.

 <br>As follows 👀
 <img src="./img/aaa.png">